knative/docs/docs/install/Knative-with-GKE.md

 > [Gloo](./Knative-with-Gloo.md)) will be used, then you can remove the
 > `--addons` line below.

+> Note: If you want to use [Auto TLS feature](../serving/using-auto-tls.md), you need to remove
+> the `--addons` line below, and follow the [instructions](../serving/installing-istio.md) to install Istio
+> with Secret Discovery Service.

 ```bash
 gcloud beta container clusters create $CLUSTER_NAME \
   --addons=HorizontalPodAutoscaling,HttpLoadBalancing,Istio \